 When 4th output is maximally loaded (see above), voltage could be adjusted from 98 V to 153 V. Power draw from mains was then 47 W to 95 W.

 This power supply surprised me with the power on the 4th output (HV), while it didn't even sweat noticeably.
 On the other hand, the pretty low maximum load of the other voltages was a bit disappointing.
 That could possibly be solved by rewinding the windings with wire of larger diameter.

 Below is the latest schematic (parts are annotated the same way as in OTF TV):

-And the PCB.
-Size of the PCB is 210 x 68 mm.
-H1 - H3 are holes for eventual mounting screws.
+And the PCB - size is 214 x 68 mm.
+There are 3 holes for eventual mounting screws.

 By taking measurements on my oscilloscope, I found out that all voltages are OK without load, however, when loaded, there were significant spikes and ripple of random frequencies (pk-pk to 1.5 V).
 This can be solved by loading the HV output with a 15k / 5 W resistor, so current will be 9.1 mA (according to my measurement).
 The resistor will be a little hot but not much.
 The low voltage outputs must use additional 1000 μF capacitors, but those are normally already present on an eventually connected board.
 Then, the voltages are nicely straight without ripple.

 All required components can be salvaged for free by taking apart an OTF Orava CRT TV.
 So the only cost is in material and time (which I don't count, since it's a hobby :) ).